 Three organic farms in Bolinas, CA: Fresh Run Farm, Paradise Valley Produce and Star Route Farms, have offered up their summer water rights to protect the Coho salmon fishery that spawns in Pine Gulch Creek (above photograph by Rod McLean).
-The farms traditionally irrigated their crops by pumping directly from Pine Gulch Creek, but starting 2016, the farms will no longer summer irrigate from the creek.
+The farms traditionally irrigated their crops by pumping directly from Pine Gulch Creek, but starting 2018, all farms will no longer summer irrigate from the creek.

 For more information read below or check out the Pine Gulch Creek Instream Flow Enhancement Report funded by the California Department of Fish and Wildlife.

 For individuals interested in doing a project to benefit instream flows, the SWIFT Working Group created a wonderful document to help guide individuals through the process: Practitioners Guide To Instream Flow.
 Marin RCD helped SWIFT with this document and the Pine Gulch Project is on pg.
 48!